raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 ## Strategies

-The term strategy is used to describe the process of looking in past/present data to identify when a set of conditions is met, and when it is, making a set of investment decisions.
+The term strategy is used to describe the process of looking in past/present data to identify when a set of conditions are met, and when this occurs, make  a set of investment decisions.

 Some simple examples are :
 - statistical correlation between an instrument's current value and another instrument's past value :
-  - stock NVDA gained 5% between one day ago and now, we buy stock .
-If stock AMZN gains more than 5%, or looses more than 1%, we sell,
+  - stock NVDA gained 5% between one day ago and now, we buy AMZN stock .
+If AMZN gains more than 5%, or looses more than 1%, we sell.
 - arbitrary rule based on local variations of a single instrument :
   - stock NVDA lost 5% of its value, we buy NVDA.
 If it regains more than 3 ppts or looses 2 more ppts, we sell.

 Those simple examples show that strategies can be designed as generic algorighms that receive parameters which condition their behavior.
+The first example can be summarized as "detect a price increase of stock
+{{< katex >}}
-The first example can be summarized as "detect a price increase of stock A of at least x% between time 'now - d' and 'now', and when it is the case, buy stock B. Then, if it looses more than m, or takes more than M%, sell." with parameters (x=5, d=one day, m=1, M=5, A=NVDA, B=AMZN).
+A of at least \\(x\\)% between time 'now - d' and 'now', and when it is the case, buy stock B.
+Then, if it looses more than \\(m\\), or takes more than \\(M\\)%, sell." with parameters `(x=5, d=one day, m=1, M=5, A=NVDA, B=AMZN)`.

 This implies that there is an infinite number of potential strategies, and that one of our goals is to find the best strategies to use.